jzuniga184/Diagrams/README.md

 # Architecture + Product Diagram.

-The infrastructure diagrams attached here show a proposed high-level architecture for medium/large sized company that needs to have their products on premise but can also expand to the cloud without changing the technology landscape and integrate easily.
+The infrastructure diagrams attached here show a proposed high-level architecture for a medium/large sized company that needs to have their products on premise but can also expand to the cloud without changing the technology landscape and integrate easily.

 ## Use Case: